 This morning I stood in front of my closet, feeling like a superficial, self-absorbed jerk.
 I was trying to figure out what to wear, and in a few hours, my sister was going to have brain surgery.
 How could I be even THINKING about fashion at a time like this?

-I decided on a black and ivory striped long-sleeve tee, a red cashmere pashmina looped around my throat (Christmas gift from my sister), a longer black cardigan, and stretchy comfortable jeans tucked into flat riding boots.
+I decided on a black and ivory striped long-sleeve tee, a red cashmere pashmina looped around my throat (Christmas gift from my sister), a longer black sweater blazer, and stretchy comfortable jeans with flat boots.
 I made my hair straight, knowing that when it’s that way it holds up better after napping, or if I can’t leave in the next day or so to take a shower.

 I chose red, because it is a power color and a cheery color.
 I chose a larger pair of jeans for the added comfort level (and possible bloating from salty snack bar meals and caffeinated sodas to keep me awake long hours).
 Boots that are as comfortable as sneakers, but make me feel more confident and look more pulled together.
 Every piece with spandex so I won’t be a crumpled mess by the time my sister is in Recovery.